The Asia-Pacific Resilience Prospectus

 • Third, access to the solution, service providers, and partners of the foundation to help cities implement their resilience strategies, and fourth, memberships of a global network of member cities can learn and help each other to attain their resilience goals and projects.

-The prospectus highlights sample projects in infrastructure, community and catalytic, and studies and planning in some Asian cities and that opens up opportunities for investments and involvement.
+The prospectus highlights sample projects in infrastructure, community, and catalytic studies, as well as planning in some Asian cities, opening up opportunities for investments and involvement.

 For example, Bangkok needs comprehensive flood management.
 The city is working with Deltares, an independent institute for applied research in the field of water, subsurface and infrastructure.
-Deltares also support cities to develop climate adaptation strategies by selecting the most suitable adaptation measures.
-Deltares has developed a roadmap for completing the study and developing an integrated water master plan the first of its kind in Bangkok.
+Deltares also supports cities in developing climate adaptation strategies by selecting the most suitable adaptation measures.
+Deltares has developed a roadmap for completing the study and developing an integrated water master plan, the first of its kind in Bangkok.
 The Dutch government has agreed to fund 30 per cent of the cost.

-Jakarta, Indonesia’s significant population growth in its metropolitan area creates a mobility problem.
-To do this the city needs to scale up its bus network and transition to the Bus Rapid Transit (BRT).
+Jakarta, Indonesia’s significant population growth in its metropolitan area, creates a mobility problem.
+To address this, the city needs to scale up its bus network and transition to Bus Rapid Transit (BRT).

-In Melbourne, Australia they are developing a metropolitan urban forest strategy in conjunction with the urban forest in the city.
-This will open for more urban greening projects such as urban cooling and flood mitigation.
-They are looking for investment partners to implement the urban forest strategy.
+In Melbourne, Australia, a metropolitan urban forest strategy is being developed in conjunction with the city’s urban forest.
+This will open up more urban greening projects, such as urban cooling and flood mitigation.
+The city is looking for investment partners to implement the urban forest strategy.

 The city is also developing the Metropolitan Cycling Network, a bicycle network and infrastructure around the city that would improve the resident’s quality of life.
-To achieve this the city is seeking technical expertise to design and implement cycling strategies to help the city build a business case for continued funding.
+To achieve this, the city seeks technical expertise to design and implement cycling strategies to help it build a business case for continued funding.

-Sample projects on community and catalytic highlights the shortage of community and open space in Da Nang, Vietnam due to lack of investment in open spaces.
-While several open spaces have become dumping sites.
-To remedy the problem, the Climate Change Coordination Office with support from the 100RC conducted a design competition to transform a vacant area filled with debris into a park for the surrounding community.
+Sample projects on community and catalytic highlight the shortage of community and open space in Da Nang, Vietnam, due to a lack of investment in open spaces.
+Several open spaces have become dumping sites.
+To remedy the problem, the Climate Change Coordination Office, with support from the 100RC, conducted a design competition to transform a vacant area filled with debris into a park for the surrounding community.

-There are more sample projects highlighted in the prospectus showing the problems and challenges and faced by some cities, what the cities are doing about it in terms of solutions and strategies to implement and the opportunities available to get involved.
+The prospectus highlights more sample projects that show the problems and challenges faced by some cities, what the cities are doing about them in terms of solutions and strategies to implement, and the opportunities available to get involved.

 Read the entire prospectus by clicking on the button below: